Sharpforce/MyExpense/README.md

 ### Installation from source

+> During installation via a virtual machine, the first network interface must be set to either bridge or host_only mode.

 #### Compatibility

 > Tested on Virtualbox 7.0.12 / Debian 12 / Python3 / Google Chrome 123.0.6312.58